hyperborean72/SpringHibernateExample/README.md

 Validation is added for "create-update" operations Validation messages are read from resources/messages.properties

-Database configuration is administered via application.properties: update jdbc.driverClassName, jdbc.url, jdbc.username, jdbc.password etc with parameters for your DB
+Database configuration is administered from via resources/application.properties Set type, location and authentication parameters according to your local database

 SQL files for table creation are located in resources/sql